 - Co-op employment includes formal evaluation and documentation of performance

-Undergraduate students must complete 2 semesters and one summer of co-op before starting Senior Project.
+Undergraduate students must complete two semesters and one summer of co-op before starting Senior Project.
 Co-op is optional for graduate students.

-A co-op block is 15 weeks (or 10 weeks in summer) of full-time employment (35-40 hours per week).
+A co-op block is 14 weeks of full-time employment (35-40 hours per week).
 You may, in fact, work longer through RIT breaks and holidays, depending on your arrangement with your employer.
 Additional weeks are great experience, but cannot be pieced together to fulfill an additional block.

 You and your employer must both complete online evaluation forms for each term you work.
-The Co-Op Office will email links to form toward the end of the term.
+The Co-Op Office will email links for the form toward the end of the term.